F15Eagle/mysite/_projects/lil-willy.md

 While the rocket was originally intended for the 2026 American Rocketry Challenge (ARC), Flight 1’s catastrophic failure sidelined those plans.
 To learn more about the program and track our progress, you can visit our [website](https://ethsrocketry.github.io/site/arc-2026.html).

 ## Initial Exposure
-In 2024, banded together with a couple people (Eli Corr and Tristan Schultz) to co-found E-Town Rocket Bureau.
-At the onset, we focused on creating something that was challenging to make.
-We decided on competing in the ARC, the world's largest model rocket contest.
-I was chosen to be the lead engineer.
-At the end of the year, our rocket landed in the water, causing critical damage to its recovery system.
-However, we were proud of the experience we'd gained with rocketry (building a model rocket, designing in CAD, troubleshooting 3D printers, coding, etc.), but even more happy with the valuable insights in project management, design methodology, budgeting, and parts acquisition.
+In August 2024, I co-founded the E-Town Rocket Bureau with Eli Corr and Tristan Schultz, taking on the role of Chief Engineer.
+Wanting to build something well beyond a standard kit, we decided to enter the American Rocketry Challenge (ARC).
+Our campaign ended when the rocket took an unexpected dip in the water, destroying the recovery system—a painful loss, but a huge learning experience.
+While we walked away with solid technical skills in CAD, 3D printing, and coding, the bigger payoff was learning how to actually run an engineering project from scratch, from budgeting and sourcing parts to managing design deadlines.